Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Population-based Inference using the resolved sources

 \subsection{Joint fit under a hierarchical Bayesian model}

-So far, we have defined the PDF functions of three parameters of interest, the chirp mass ${\mathcal M}$, the emission frequency $f_0$, the time of coalescence $\tau_c$, and their corresponding hyper-parameters.
-With this information at hand, we can write a hierarchical Bayesian model as
+So far, we have defined the PDF functions of three parameters of interest, the chirp mass ${\mathcal M}$, the emission frequency $f_0$, the time of coalescence $\tau_c$, and their corresponding hyperparameters.
+From eqs.~(\ref{eq:tc},~(\ref{eq:f0}), and~(\ref{eq:m_pdf}), those are the $\vec{\beta} = \{ n_{\tau_c},\, n_1,\, n_2,\, n_3,\, n_{f_0} \}$.
+With this information at hand, and beginning from what we had written in~\cref{eq:bayes}, we can write a hierarchical Bayesian model as

-where $p( d )$ is the marginalized likelihood, or model evidence, and is given by marginalizing \cref{eq:tc},~(\ref{eq:m_pdf}), and~(\ref{eq:f0}) over the parameters, and $\mathcal{L}(\vec{\theta})$ the likelihood from \cref{eq:fim_likelihood}.
-The $p(\vec{\theta} | \vec{\beta} )$ term is the model parameters for a model described by hyper-parameters $\vec{\beta}$, and $p(\vec{\beta})$ is their corresponding hyper-prior.
-As already discussed at the beginning of the \cref{sec:hierarchical}, for the individual binaries parameters and in turn the computation of \cref{eq:fim_likelihood}, we utilize the already computed FIMs for the resolved sources $\Sigma = F_{ij}^{-1}$.
+where we have elevated $\vec{\beta}$ as hyperparameters, and also introduced a prior distribution $p(\vec{\beta})$ for them as well.
+Or in other words, we have defined the $p(\vec{\theta} | \vec{\beta} )$ term that describes the waveform parameters prior, for distribution models described by hyperparameters $\vec{\beta}$.
+Now, the evidence $p( d )$ is given by marginalizing over the full parameter space of $\vec{\theta}$ and $\vec{\beta}$.
+It is useful to remind here, that for the computation of the likelihood that appears in the above~\cref{eq:hierarchical}, we adopt the approximation of~\cref{eq:fim_likelihood} where we utilize the already computed FIMs for the resolved sources, with $\Sigma = F_{ij}^{-1}$ for the waveform parameters.